majestic53/libws2812/readme.md

 NOTE: You will need to install avr-gcc if you don't already have it.

 To use LIBWS2812, compile the core library and sample files with the accompanying makefile.
-The make file will produce a series of object files
+The makefile will produce a series of object files
 (found in the ./build directory), and a series of hex files (found in the ./bin directory).

-See the [Example](https://github.com/majestic53/libws2812#example) section below for the full example.
+See the [Examples](https://github.com/majestic53/libws2812#examples) section below for the full example.

 Architecture
 ===========

 LIBWS2812 is a relatively simple library with only a handful of routines.
-Once the user has initialized the library, the user has the option to power on/off power to the LEDs, as well as update the LEDs colors.
+Once the user has initialized the library, the user has the option to power on/off the LEDs, as well as update the LEDs colors.
 Writing new LED colors is handled by the library, and the user can update
-LED colors at any time, so long as the LEDs are powered on.
-See the state machine below, which describes the library operations in more detail.
+LED colors at any time so long as the LEDs are powered on.
+See the state machine below, which describes the library operations in more detail:

 ![States](https://dl.dropboxusercontent.com/u/6410544/libws2812/states.png)